ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2011-03-10-sample-post.md

 comments: true
 ---

-## $routeProvider
+AngularJS is a young framework, and some time ago there was only **$routeProvider** solution for a routing.

-AngularJS very young framework, but some time ago there was only $routeProvider solution for a routing for AngularJS app.
+What $routeProvider is doing, is linking specific URL to a controller and assigning a template.
-$routeProvider is linking specific URL to controller and assigning a template.
-Pretty simple.
+Bellow, is the basic implementation:
 {% highlight JavaScript %}
 $routeProvider
         .when('/contact/', {